cole-lentini/wallpapervirus/README.md

 Fake Windows Defender icon for the shortcut in the startup folder.

 ### [Wallpapers Folder](../main/Wallpapers)
-Contains wallpapers you would like the program to randomly choose from.
+Contains wallpapers you would like the virus to randomly choose from.